 This is how the iconic payoff ‘An olive pressing’ was born, accompanied by an image of that same hand grasping a handful of olives.

-Changes in the Italian distribution system led to changes in the firm’s business framework from S.a.A to S.p.A.
-The firm continued to grow both in labor force – now 60-strong – and revenues which reached 60 billion lire that year.
+Changes in the Italian distribution system led to changes in Monini’s business framework from… The family business continued to grow both in employees, now 60 strong, and revenues, which reached 60 billion lire that year

-These years marked a very delicate phase in the olive oil sector and the firm was looking for a partner to give the family business a boost.
+These years marked a very delicate phase in the olive oil sector and Monini was looking for a partner to give the family business a boost.

-The last word was the young Zefferino’s and he decided to sell 35% of the company’s shares to Star.
+The last word belonged to the young Zefferino, and he he decided to sell 35% of the company’s shares to Star.

-Grandpa Zefferino and father Giuseppe had great hopes of the young man who had been called after his grandfather and entrusted the firm’s future to him.
+Grandpa Zefferino and father Giuseppe had great hopes for the young man who had been named after his grandfather, entrusting Monini’s future to him.

-The young Zefferino set aside a promising skiing career to take on this precious legacy, becoming the firm’s Chief Executive Officer and thus taking the company’s reins together with his sister Maria Flora who became head of Image Communication and External Relations.
+The young Zefferino set aside a promising skiing career to take on this precious legacy, becoming the Chief Executive Office.
+While his sister Maria Flora became head of Image Communication and External Relations.

-As extra-virgin olive oil’s spokesperson, Monini’s new aim was to become a byword for the oil sector outside Italy too.
-In 2000 Monini North America Inc. was set up with head offices in Norwalk in Connecticut which, some time later, transferred to its current head offices to Shelton.
+With their domestic success, Monini new ambition was to become the benchmark for the olive oil category in not just Italy, but also the world.
+In 2000 Monini North America Inc. was set up with head offices in Norwalk, Connecticut and then eventually transferred to its current head offices in Shelton.

 In 2001 Monini invested in a modern olive farming business in New South Wales, Australia.
-700 hectares of land were bought up of which 300 were to be farmed and a modern olive grove was planted there with more than 110,000 Frantoio, Leccino, Pendolino and Coratina olive trees taken as seedlings from Italy and grown under the Australian sun.
+It included 1700 acres, of which 750 were to be farmed and a modern olive grove planted.
+The grove included more than 110,000 Frantoio, Leccino, Pendolino and Coratina olive trees taken as seedlings from Italy to be grown under the Australian sun.

-The desire to expand was accompanied by a new ambition to bring the family brand back to the family 100%, restoring its Spoleto identity to it.
+The desire to expand was accompanied by a new ambition to bring the family back to 100% ownership, restoring its Spoleto identity.

-Monini Polska was born, a branch with head offices in Poznan in Poland, a country in which Monini is a market leader with an over 20% market share.
+Monini Polska was created, with head offices in Poznan in Poland, a country in which Monini is a market leader with over 20% market share.

-Together with its partner Emiliani S.r.L.
-Monini founded a new firm with head offices in Maranello near Modena: Emilia Aceti S.r.l. with a 2.5 million liter capacity making various qualities of Modena balsamic vinegar.
+Together with its partner Emiliani S.r.l., Monini founded a new branch with head offices in Maranello near Modena: Emilia Aceti S.r.l. with a 2.5 million litre capacity making various qualities of Modena balsamic vinegar.